AFT Fathom FAQ

 How do I model a variable speed pump?

 Enter the pump data as a polynomial in the Pump Specifications window and then set the pump speed directly.
 No entry is assumed to be 100% speed.
 If you enter something other than 100%, AFT Fathom uses the affinity laws to adjust the curve.
+If a control setpoint is entered, AFT Fathom will determine the speed necessary to meet that setpoint.

 How do I find the pump speed to obtain a desired flow or discharge pressure?